 - Anxiety, paranoia, fear, or panic

 These side effects are more likely to occur with higher psilocybin dosages.
-In some cases, individuals may have a “bad trip,” characterized by extreme paranoia or fear.
-Some people have even reported that they thought they were going to die.
+In some cases, individuals may have a challenging experience, characterized by extreme paranoia or fear.

 There have also been reports of long-term side effects after taking magic mushrooms or psilocybin.
 Therefore, it is currently recommended that people with a personal or family history of psychosis refrain from psychedelic consumption.
 People with pre-existing heart conditions should consult a physician before use.